*/ ?>

 Literature

 “Make your statement, face your fear.”
-A weekly horror fiction podcast examining what lurks in the archives of the Magnus Institute, an organisation dedicated to researching the esoteric and the weird.
+The Magnus Archives is a weekly horror fiction audiodrama podcast examining what lurks in the archives of the Magnus Institute, an organisation dedicated to researching the esoteric and the weird.
 Join Jonathan Sims as he explores the archive, but be warned, as he looks into its depths something starts to look back… New episodes every Thursday produced by Rusty Quill, featuring guest actors, short stories, serial plots and more.
-The Magnus Protocol launches in January 2024.
+The long awaited continuation The Magnus Protocol launched in January 2024.
+Season 2 of the Magnus Protocol is ongoing!
+This multi-award winning and record breaking epic horror anthology features elements of the supernatural and the eldritch while blending genres of horror, mystery, tragedy and romance in to a truly epic metaplot that has captivated millions and helped make The Magnus Archives the worlds most popular horror podcast.
+Hosted on Acast.
+See acast.com/privacy for more information.
+Read More

 “Make your statement, face your fear.”
-A weekly horror fiction podcast exami Read More
+The Magnus Archives is a weekly horro Read More

 2